Junglepussy

 Shayna A. McHayle (born October 31, 1991), known professionally by her stage name Junglepussy, is an American rapper and actress from New York City.
-Her first mixtape Satisfaction Guaranteed was released in 2014.
-She has received recognition from artists such as Erykah Badu and Lil' Kim.
+After the release of her first mixtape, Satisfaction Guaranteed (2014), she received recognition from artists such as Erykah Badu, Kelela and Lil' Kim, and became a prominent figure in the 2010s Queer rap scene.
+As an actress, she starred in the 2018 film Support the Girls, and portrayed a character also named Junglepussy in the Paul Thomas Anderson film One Battle After Another (2025).

 Early life

 Shayna McHayle was born in East New York, Brooklyn on October 31, 1991, to a Jamaican father and a Trinidadian mother.
 After her parents divorced, she was raised by her mother.
 Her mother encouraged her to be creative, allowing her to dye her hair as a form of self-expression, and encouraged McHayle and her sisters to practice self-love.

 She started rapping in high school with a group of friends called Primp, until graduation at 16.
 After graduating she attended the Fashion Institute of Technology, until getting a job in retail and starting a YouTube channel as a pastime.